digital-asset/daml/daml-lf/spec/transaction.rst

    ``NodeCreate``'s ``stakeholders`` field, and
 3. ``signatories`` must have the same elements as the corresponding ``NodeCreate``'s ``signatories`` field.

+*since version 6*

+The ``controllers`` field must be empty.
+Software needing to fill in data structures that demand both actors and controllers must use the ``actors`` field as the controllers.

 message NodeLookupByKey
 ^^^^^^^^^^^^^^^^^^^^^^^